 Logo of company Name of company

 On clicking on Register, the complaint gets saved in a database whose Concern status is False along with the Verification status also put to False.
-Customer_ID links us to the IP address of the device also.
+CustomerID links us to the IP address of the device also.
 So, our problem is solved for getting an IP.

 Screen-02: This is for the authenticated employee who have open permitted access to the server.